hyperledger/besu-docs/docs/private-networks/how-to/use-privacy/eea-compliant.md

 # Use EEA-compliant privacy

-When using Hyperledger Besu [EEA-compliant privacy](../../concepts/privacy/privacy-groups.md), the group of nodes specified by `privateFrom` and `privateFor` form a privacy group, to which Tessera assigns a unique privacy group ID.
+When using Besu [EEA-compliant privacy](../../concepts/privacy/privacy-groups.md), the group of nodes specified by `privateFrom` and `privateFor` form a privacy group, to which Tessera assigns a unique privacy group ID.

 To enable the [`EEA` API methods](../../reference/api/index.md#eea-methods), use the [`--rpc-http-api`](../../../public-networks/reference/cli/options.md#rpc-http-api) or [`--rpc-ws-api`](../../../public-networks/reference/cli/options.md#rpc-ws-api) command line options.